NemoDragon/JigsawPuzzlesApp/README.md

 # Jigsaw Puzzle App 🧩

-App project with postgreSQL database, backend in Java Spring and frontend in Angular.
+App project with PostgreSQL database, backend in Java Spring and frontend in Angular.

 ## Setting up an application